Depression- Everything You Need to Know

 Besides the usual depressed mood and fatigue, symptoms specific to postpartum depression include:

 - Feelings of numbness.
 Not feeling the range of emotions that come with having a baby is a red flag.
 Having neither joy or elation, sadness or baby blues is abnormal and should be seen as a sign of a bigger problem.

 - Severe mood swings.
-Women with postpartum depression often have swings of emotion greater than the usual experience by women during stressful times.
-If a friend or family member is affected by these swings, they should be considered severe.
+Women with postpartum depression often have swings of emotion greater than the usual experience of women during stressful times.
+If a friend or family member is affected by such swings, they should be considered severe.

 It may be possible to predict postpartum depression in some women, as there are certain risk factors associated with the disorder.
 These may include:

 - A history of depression.
 A tendency to have depressive episodes, including after having a baby, raises the risk of it reoccurring during the first year after birth.

 - A history of severe premenstrual syndrome.
 Episodes of severe PMS may signal that a woman’s body is unable to effectively deal with large shifts of hormonal adjustments.
 These hormonal changes are thought to contribute to postpartum depression.

 - A particularly stressful pregnancy.
 A troubled pregnancy, including an early delivery or complications, may create an even more stressful environment for the new mother once she returns home to care for her baby.